Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: Introduction

 \subsection{Other Related Works}

-{\bf Synthetic control.} First introduced by \citet{abadie2003economic} and \citet{abadie2010synthetic}, the SC method has inspired a wide range of methodological developments; for a comprehensive review, see \citet{abadie2021using} and references therein.
-Most existing studies impose identifiability conditions to recover unobserved potential outcomes, for example through linear prediction models \citep{li2020statistical, chernozhukov2021exact, cattaneo2021prediction, shen2023same,chernozhukov2025debiasing}, linear factor models \citep{xu2017generalized, shi2021theory, ben2021augmented}, quantile functions \citep{gunsilius2023distributional}, or matrix completion approaches \citep{amjad2018robust, bai2021matrix, athey2021matrix}.
-Most existing papers on the SC method focus on settings where the treatment effect is identifiable.
-In contrast, we study a practically relevant yet underexplored scenario in which identification fails due to weight shifts and high correlations among control units.
+In addition to the works discussed above, we review other relevant literature by topic, with additional references on non-regular inference provided in Appendix~\ref{subsec: rmk non-regular}.

-{\bf Sensitivity analysis and DRO.} While some recent studies have incorporated sensitivity analyses to address violations of identification assumptions within the SC framework, these works primarily focus on different sources of weight misspecification.
-For instance, \citet{zeitler2023non} analyzed the bias induced by distributional shifts in latent causes under nonparametric models, yet their framework does not address the problem of high correlations among control units. \citet{ferguson2020assessing} examined sensitivity to model misspecification, allowing true post-treatment weights outside the simplex, but did not formally account for statistical uncertainty.
-In contrast, we focus on a different regime of identification failure arising from weight shifts and high correlations among control units. {Furthermore, we adopt a DRO-based framework that yields a single, interpretable causal estimand, in contrast to conventional sensitivity analysis approaches that characterize partial identification through sets of plausible values \citep[e.g.,][]{manski1990nonparametric}.
-Our work is the first to build an explicit connection between the DRO-based method and sensitivity analysis within the SC literature.
-Specifically, our identification theorem provides a geometric intuition of the weight-robust treatment effect being the most conservative treatment effect evaluated across all possible post-treatment weights within the uncertainty class.
-We provide a detailed comparison between sensitivity analysis and our DRO-based approach in Section~\ref{subsec: comp sens}.}
+{\bf Sensitivity analysis and DRO.} While recent work has incorporated sensitivity analyses into SC to address identification violations, it focuses on different forms of weight misspecification. \citet{zeitler2023non} analyze bias from distributional shifts in latent causes but do not address highly correlated controls. \citet{ferguson2020assessing} study sensitivity to model misspecification, allowing post-treatment weights outside the simplex, but do not formally incorporate statistical uncertainty.
+In contrast, we focus on identification failure driven by weight shifts and highly correlated controls.
+Moreover, we adopt a DRO-based framework that yields a single, interpretable causal estimand, unlike conventional sensitivity analyses that deliver sets of plausible values \citep[e.g.,][]{manski1990nonparametric}.
+To our knowledge, the current work is the first to explicitly connect DRO and sensitivity analysis in the SC literature, with Theorem~\ref{thm: id of DRoSC} providing geometric intuition: the weight-robust treatment effect is the most conservative effect over all post-treatment weights in the uncertainty class.